baxor/puppet-bind/README.md

 - The puppet class only works on Debian (and derivatives) for now.
   Patches welcome.
-- `bind::listen_on` doesn't actually influence the named.conf.options
-  file yet.
-This will be fixed when I get around to it.
 - The zone file entries are currently configured to accept updates, by IP, from the master only.
 A better way would be to allow updates through TSIG-signed DDNS requests, but that's a bit more involved.